dhemery/dale.emery.name.dalefiction/site/content/posts/2007-11-mhr-int-dan.md

 ---
-categories:
-- Many Happy Returns
+title: "Many Happy Returns: Dale interviews Dan Roberge"
 date: 2007/11/14 21:38:04
 tags:
+- Many Happy Returns
 - manuscript
-title: Many Happy Returns &#8212; Dale interviews Dan Roberge
-comments: true
-published: true
-layout: post

 ---

 <blockquote>This interview was even more fun than the other two.
 Dan pulled some serious attitude here, and kept turning the conversation back to me.
 I like him!</blockquote>